cs-si-ucr/cs12-reborn/_docs/week10/week10_dis.md

 ## Closing

-* Present the most important thing you learned today to the class
+* Present the most important thing you learned today to the class!

 We'll be continuing where we left off today on Friday!